MicrosoftDocs/azure-docs/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

 [!INCLUDE [virtual-networks-static-ip-scenario-include](../../includes/virtual-networks-static-ip-scenario-include.md)]

 > [!NOTE]
-> The sample Azure CLI 2.0 commands below expect a simple environment already created.
+> The following sample Azure CLI commands expect an existing simple environment.
 If you want to run the commands as they are displayed in this document, first build the test environment described in [create a vnet](virtual-networks-create-vnet-arm-cli.md).

 ## Specify a static private IP address when creating a VM